talwat/oh-my-go/README.md

 export OMGO_SHOW_USER_HOSTNAME=1
 ```

-> **Note**: This is an "unofficial" modification to the theme which was not explicitly defined by
+> **Note** This is an "unofficial" modification to the theme which was not explicitly defined by
 > robbyrussell himself.

 ## Prompt customization